abhi3700/evm-playground/README.md

 * Contract and library names should also match their filenames.
 * If a contract file includes multiple contracts and/or libraries, then the filename should match the core contract.
 * Contracts consist of 2 main types:
   - Persistent data kept in __state variables__
   - Runnable __functions__ that can modify state variables

 * Each contract can contain declarations of State Variables, Functions, Function Modifiers, Events, Errors, Struct Types and Enum Types.
-Furthermore, contracts can inherit from other contracts.
+* Furthermore, contracts can inherit from other contracts.

-> NOTE: unlike in other languages, you don’t need to use the keyword this to access state variables.
+> NOTE: unlike in other languages, you don’t need to use the keyword `this` to access state variables.

-* Creating contracts programmatically on Ethereum is best done via using the JavaScript API `web3.js`.
+* Creating contracts programmatically on Ethereum is best done via using the web3 packages: `web3.js`, `ethers` (typescript).
 It has a function called `web3.eth.Contract` to facilitate contract creation.
 * A constructor is optional.
 Only one constructor is allowed, which means overloading is not supported.
 * When a contract is created, its constructor (a function declared with the constructor keyword) is executed once.
 All the values are `immutable`: they can only be set once during deploy.
 * A constructor is optional.
 Only one constructor is allowed, which means overloading is not supported.